patelvivekdev/World_of_ML/_posts/2020-10-19-Basic ML path.md

     - How to navigate ethical and societal discussions surrounding AI.

 2. ### YouTube Originals [`AGE OF AI`](https://www.youtube.com/playlist?list=PLjq6DwYksrzz_fsWIpPcf6V7p2RNAneKc)
-    > How AI is used in real life
+    > How AI is used in real life.

 ---